 - Write down the result.

-- Write the rest of it on the right hand page.
-This is going to be 0 or 1.
+- Write the rest of it on the right-hand page.
+It is going to be 0 or 1.

 - Divide the product of the division by 2 and note down the remainder.

-- Start to divide and write down the remainders when the product of the division is 0.
+- Start to divide and write down the remainder when the division’s product is 0.

-- The most significant bit (MSB) has been at the bottom of the rest column and the least significant bit (LSB) would be at the top.
+- The most significant bit (MSB) has been at the bottom of the rest column, and the least significant (LSB) would be at the top.

 Decimal Numbers to Binary Numbers Table

-For convert numbers from decimal to binary number method, note the decimal to binary table to find solutions effectively with an appropriate result.
-The decimal to binary conversion of up to 20 numbers is given below for guidance.
+To convert numbers from decimal to binary number method, note the decimal to the binary table to find solutions effectively with an appropriate result.
+For guidance, the decimal-to-binary conversion of up to 20 numbers is given below.

 |DECIMAL NUMBERS||BINARY NUMBERS|